NYUGP17/Assignment_1/README.md

 src/main.cpp as described by the assignment PDF.

 ## Submitting
-When you are done with the assignment, you will submit it by pushing it to a new repository on our NYUGP17 organization.
+When you finish the assignment, you will submit it by pushing it to a new repository on our NYUGP17 organization.

 1. Create a **private** repository in https://github.com/NYUGP17/ called **Assignment1_USER**, where USER is your github username that you entered in